-He actually wanted a to be together .
+He actually wanted to be together.
 After three years, now Fletcher wanted me.
 My fingernails dragged across my mate scar, unfortunately leaving it intact.
 This scar had been more trouble than good and it would probably continue.

-Sighing, I secured my gold, jewel encrusted cuff over it.
+Sighing, I secured my gold, jewel-encrusted cuff over it.
 It felt cold and heavy against my fair skin.
 At least I wouldn’t have to look at it now.
-But, I get paraded around as a pawn for this stupid noble competition again.
+But, I get paraded around like a pawn for this stupid noble competition again.
 Though my ‘Father’ claimed he would release my brothers and me if we won, I didn’t believe him.
 I had to free Wylie and Lyle before that.

 “Why do you keep covering it up?”